joshloyal/dockerenv/README.md

 workon denv
 ```
 To deactivate the dockerenv simply type `deactivate`.
 When you run `python` or `ipython` in the docker environment
 it will run in a docker container.
-This will mount your current working directory in container as well.
+This will mount your current working directory in the container as well.
 In addition,
-you can specificy an additional mount directory with the --data argument:
+you can specificy an extra volume to mount with the --data argument:
 ```
 ipython --data /my/data/dir
 python --data /my/data/dir